 - Highly Automated – No longer do IT personnel need to worry about keeping software up to date

-- Reliability – Cloud computing makes data backup, disaster recovery, and business continuity easier and less expensive, because data can be mirrored at multiple redundant sites on the cloud provider’s network.
+- Reliability – data backup, disaster recovery, and business continuity are easier and less expensive because data can be mirrored at multiple redundant sites on the cloud provider’s network.

-Clouds can be public, private (single company) or hybrid.
+Clouds can be public, private or hybrid.
 Public clouds are most common to application providers since they can host multiple companies.

 Hosting services are classified as traditional or cloud-based.

-Cloud hosting has a set amount of dedicated bandwidth, CPU, RAM, and drive space, and the client has full control over the servers’ resources.
-Cloud Hosted Service is delivered via the internet on a virtual partition which draws its resource, such as disk space, from an extensive network of underlying physical servers.
+- This type of service has a set amount of dedicated bandwidth, CPU, RAM, and drive space, all within the control of the customer.
+Service is delivered via the internet on a virtual partition which draws its resource, such as disk space, from an extensive network of underlying physical servers.

-Cloud hosting offers a level of scalability that traditional hosting can’t.
-Cloud hosting companies provide virtual space on an on-demand, as-needed basis.
-Instead of paying for a set amount of space upfront on a single server, the user pays as they go for what they actually use.
+- Cloud hosting offers a level of scalability that traditional hosting can’t.
+Hosting companies provide virtual space on an on-demand, as-needed basis.
+Instead of paying for a set amount of space up front, the user pays as they go for what they actually use.

-Cloud Hosting is a very reliable, easily scalable and affordable hosting solution.
+- Cloud-based networks are a very reliable, easily scalable, and affordable hosting solution.

-Cloud hosted services are essentially rent out the provider’s server farm (data centers) for customers to use on a per-needed basis as opposed to investing money into buying new servers.
-This is sort of like leasing a car or home (cloud hosting) instead of purchasing one (traditional hosting)…you never own it; you are renting it.
+- Services are essentially rent out the provider’s server farm (data centers) for customers to use on a per-needed basis as opposed to investing money into buying new servers.